TilakChad/2D_BallCollision/README.md

 <br>
 Don't forget to add QT += gui widgets in (projectname).pro after initializing with qmake -project <br>
   <br>
   Not much to say ..
 Source code is poorly documented.
-So bear with it
+So bear with it.

+<br><br> Note : By no means, it has no bug or glitch, it just works.